defuse/ictm/README.md

 ## Conclusion

-This threat modeling framework works better to...
+This threat modeling methodology works better to...

 **Ensure users' security expectations are being met.**